RoboChor/robethichor-ethics-based-negotiation/README.md

 ```

 > [!IMPORTANT]
 > RobEthiChor must be deployed on the machine that will execute it.
-Clone/move the `ros_ws/` folder on the robot before building it to test the _on-robot_ deployment.
+To test the _on-robot_ deployment, clone the repository or move the `ros_ws/` folder on the robot before installing dependencies and building the ROS packages.
 >
-> Alternatively, RobEthiChor can be build locally and then moved on the target machine (e.g., if dev-tools are not available).
+> Alternatively, RobEthiChor can be built locally and then moved on the target machine (e.g., if dev-tools are not available).
 In this case, move the whole workspace folder after running `colcon build` locally:
 > ```
 > scp . user@host:/path/to/ros_ws
 > ```
-> Then, move into the ros_ws folder in the target machine and reinstall the dependencies using Rosdep (install and init if required as shown above):
+> Then, `cd` into the moved `ros_ws/` folder in the target machine and reinstall the dependencies using Rosdep (install and init if required as shown above):
 > ```
 > sudo apt-get update
 > rosdep install --from-paths src -y --ignore-src